MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-performancepoint-services.md

 5. [Configure PerformancePoint service application associations](#section4)

 > [!NOTE]
 > PerformancePoint Services has been removed from SharePoint Server Subscription Edition.
-We recommend that you explore Microsoft [Power BI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services.
+We recommend to explore Microsoft [Power BI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services.

 ## Configure the PerformancePoint Services application pool account
 <a name="section1"> </a>